California Influencers: What did we learn from the June primary election, and why?

 Eloy Oakley, Chancellor of California Community Colleges

 Public higher education matters to voters.
 Leading up to the primary the major candidates for Governor and Lt.
 Governor all heard from parents and students expressing concern about college affordability and access.
 We also saw a lot of interest in the two top candidates for Superintendent of Public Instruction which also reflects the voters concern about quality educational opportunities for all Californians.
 I expect that this theme will continue going into the November election.
-Astrid Ochoa, Election administration and voting advocate Voters in five California counties - Madera, Napa, Nevada, San Mateo and Sacramento - pioneered the new vote center model of elections.
-This new model of voting has the potential to increase turnout.
-Every voter received a ballot in the mail and could choose when, where and how to vote, including up to ten days before Election Day at any vote center in their county.

 Kristin Olsen, former minority leader in the California Assembly, and Stanislaus County Supervisor